 CSDE Training Program: Complying with Healthy Food Certification

-The CSDE's Complying with Healthy Food Certification training program is a series of recorded modules that provide guidance on how to meet the requirements for Healthy Food Certification (HFC) under Section 10-215f of the Connecticut General Statutes and the related state laws for competitive foods in schools.
+The CSDE's Complying with Healthy Food Certification training program is a series of recorded modules that provide guidance on how to meet the requirements for Healthy Food Certification (HFC) under Section 10-215f of the Connecticut General Statutes and the related state and federal laws for competitive foods in schools.

 Target audience: This training program is intended for the district’s designated HFC contact person and individuals who coordinate sales of competitive foods to students on school premises.
 Examples include school food service staff and coordinators of food and beverage sales such as fundraiser coordinators, school store operators, vending machine operators, teachers and other school staff, athletic directors, and leaders of student organizations and parent groups.